robinsonsarah01/folio/README.md

 Folio
 =========
-###Group Members:
+###Group Members

-Daryl Sew, Sarah Robinson, Elizabeth Ji, Peter Jasko
+Sarah Robinson, Elizabeth Ji, Peter Jasko, Daryl Sew

 What it is:
 -----------